Lexington, KY Premises Liability Lawyer

 Slip and fall accidents are typical causes of injury in premises liability cases because many factors contribute to these accidents.
-The CDC and National Institute for Occupational Safety and Health released some of the most causes for slip and fall accidents.
-They include:
+The CDC and National Institute for Occupational Safety and Health released some of the causes for slip and fall accidents:

 - Floor Contaminants.
 Water, grease, and fluid substances left on the floor can easily cause someone to slip.